Now accepting applications for 2017 Engaged Cornell grant opportunities.

 - processes of curricular planning, development, or advancement;

 - curricula that are sustainable beyond the period of the grant.

 The Undergraduate Engaged Research Programs grants expand participation and support undergraduate student learning through community-engaged research.
 Active faculty or academic staff with established community-engaged research or scholarship in any field of study may submit proposals for funding.
-Application deadline is January 18, 2017.
+The 2017 application deadline has passed.

 Undergraduate Engaged Research Programs grants are intended to support: